-To place the machine in storage for an extended period of time, the following measures must be taken to ensure that it can be returned to operation with minimal service.
+To place the machine in storage for an extended

+period of time, the following measures must be taken to ensure that it can be returned to operation with minimal service.

 - After every part is washed and dried, the machine should be housed in a dry building.
 Never leave it outdoors.
 In case it has to be left outdoors, lay wooden boards on the ground, park the machine on the boards and cover it with canvas, etc. - 2.
-Lubricate, grease and replace oil before storage. - 3.
-Apply a thin coat of grease to exposed hydraulic cylinder piston rods. - Cover batteries after removing terminals, or remove them from the machine and store separately.
+Lubricate, grease and replace oil before storage. - Apply a thin coat of grease to metal surface (hydraulic piston rods.) - Cover batteries after removing terminals, or remove them from the machine and store separately.